jskaggs2/Delineate-Watersheds/README.md

 Use arcpy tools to delineate watersheds based on user provided data and parameters.

 ## vars_BuildSheds
-Define user data and parameters for watershed delineation.
+User data and parameter definitions.

 ## main_BuildSheds
 Workflow for delineating watersheds from scratch.